(Thanks to readers KayeC, Pickles, Melinda, Susan K., Shirley, and Heather for their help in tracking down information for this post)

 Note (added 11/12/12): single acting baking powder is often just fine for most baking.
 It depends on the thing you are baking.
 Don’t give up on baking just because you can’t find or can’t use commercial double-acting baking powder.
 I always say try it and see what happens.
 My husband often accidentally gets me a single-acting baking powder when he goes shopping and it is often just fine.

 Unfortunately, some baking powders aren’t really double-acting, even though they claim to be.
 These baking powders still only have one acid—and therefore they do not really work by being activated by heat.
-Rumford is a good example of this type of baking powder—it says that it is double acting, but it really single acting (*see note below for info on a Rumford formula change).
+As far as I can tell, there aren’t any laws guiding the labeling of baking powders in the US.
 This causes bakers to wonder what the heck happened to the fluffy factor of their cakes and muffins.
+To be truly double-acting in the way we need them to be double-acting, a baking powder needs to contain 2 acids.
 And, before you ask: I don’t know of any way to make double-acting baking powder at home.
 Some recipes claim to be double-acting, but they just seem to add extra cream of tartar.

 Unfortunately, there is a further issue with many kinds of double-acting baking powder.
 The second acid that is often added to double-acting baking powders is sodium aluminum sulfate (SAS).
 The problem with SAS (in addition to it being aluminum) is that it has a distinctive and bitter metallic taste that is unpleasant to many people.
 You may notice it in your favorite baking powder biscuits or scones.
 And this taste is especially noticeable in gluten-free baking where more baking powder is often needed.